deprecat3d/expo-foreground-actions/README.md

 export const getServiceStatus = async (id: number): Promise<ServiceStatus>;
 ```

-- Retrieves the service status for a given task, which includes a flag for whether the service is running and, on iOS, the remaining background execution time.
+- Retrieves the service status for a given task.

+_(Force-stopping all foreground actions is no longer supported.)_

 #### `addExpirationListener`